What is a Child Protection Conference?

-- Neglect – where a child is not being looked after properly, for example, not getting enough to eat or being left in dangerous situations.
+- Neglect – where a child is not being looked after properly, for example, not getting enough to eat, not going to the dentist or doctors when they need to and/or being left in dangerous situations.

 - Emotional – This would happen, for instance, when a child is all the time being unfairly blamed for everything, or they are told they are stupid and made to feel unhappy.
 This can also be when a child sees or hears violent arguing or fighting between adults at home.

 - Sexual – examples would be where a child has been forced to take part in sexual activities or look at sexual pictures, by an adult or older young person.

 The meeting will be chaired by someone called a child protection chair.
 Their job is to make sure that any decisions reached, or plans made at the child protection conference is done fairly and that everyone, including you, has a chance to have their say.

 The purpose of the conference is to make sure that everyone fully understands the worries for you and is clear about the things that are going well.

 A Child Protection Conference is not about taking you away from your parents.